wilmix2/ADVANCED-BUSINESS/README.md

 ======================

-Advanced  Business domain  is  invented  by  wilmix jemin j  at  year  2010.
+Advanced  Business domain  is  invented  by  wilmix jemin j  at  year  2010  focused  only  for    wilmixsolomon

+and  writ  technologies  and  not  focused  for  other  technologies  like  java/j2ee,android,  and  other  new  technologies.